Hair structure and the stages of hair growth

 - Each hair falls at the end, and is replaced by a new one.

-And now let us talk about hair growth cycle:
+Let´s talk about hair growth stages

-Anagen (growing phase):
+Anagen (growing phase)

-Catagen (regressing phase):
+Catagen (regressing phase)

-Telogen (resting phase):
+Telogen (resting phase)

 The telogen stage is the final in the hair growth cycle.
 It´s a resting phase in which hair shedding occurs.
-After that, the hair follicles stay inactive for 3 months, then restart the cycle.
-The reason behind not losing our hair in the same time is that each hair follicles goes through the growth process individually.
+After that, the hair follicles stays inactive for 3 months, and then restarts the cycle.
+The reason behind not losing our hair at the same time is that each hair follicles goes through the growth process individually.
 So instead, you will only lose some hairs per day (80 hairs per day, in a healthy head hair).